 Once we reach the lagoon on the top of the mountain range we will be able to look for some specilities; Giant Coot, Crested Duck, Black faced Ibis, Andean Goose and some canasteros on the short puna grass. by mid afternoon we will be ready to drive back to the city.

 More about Cusco

 More about this tour

 Travel less than an hour from Cusco to get close to high elevation aquatic birds.
-A RAMSAR site that offer great opportunities for bird observation and photography.
+A RAMSAR site that offers great opportunities for bird observation and photography.
 Enjoy those beautiful wetlands view of pre-Inca ruins, variety of birds and even migrants can be seen during activities.

-- Welcome to the wonderful world of Cusco and Machupicchu which is one of the most spectacular archaeological sites in the world and also a great locations for watching birds in the south of Peru.
+- Welcome to the wonderful world of Cusco and Machupicchu which is one of the most spectacular archaeological sites in the world and also a great location for watching birds in the south of Peru.
 See more at our Blog Here

 - Find the Bird List of Huacarpay lagoon via Ebird HERE